treble/libwebrtc-docker/README.md

 # libwebrtc-docker
-Docker container with development- and prodcution-ready builds of libwebrtc
+Docker container with development- and production-ready builds of libwebrtc